heidelberg-hepml/lgatr/docs/source/api.rst

 and :class:`~lgatr.nets.conditional_lgatr.ConditionalLGATr` as a stack of transformer decoders.
 For tasks where conditional inputs are required, you can process the condition with a :class:`~lgatr.nets.lgatr.LGATr` and then include this processed condition using a :class:`~lgatr.nets.conditional_lgatr.ConditionalLGATr`.
+In addition :class:`~lgatr.nets.lgatr_slim.LGATrSlim` and :class:`~lgatr.nets.conditional_lgatr_slim.ConditionalLGATrSlim`
+provide more efficient versions of the respective networks using only scalar and vector representations.

 .. autosummary::
    :toctree: generated/